go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Releasing-and-Reopening, Pausing and Resuming logging

 If you are running on Unix you may wish to release-and-reopen logs in order to use `logrotate` or other tools.
-It is possible force gitea to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.
+It is possible force Gitea to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.

 Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the `gitea manager logging pause` and `gitea manager logging resume` commands.
 Please note that whilst logging is paused log events below INFO level will not be stored and only a limited number of events will be stored.
-Logging may block, albeit temporarily, slowing gitea considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.
+Logging may block, albeit temporarily, slowing Gitea considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.

 ## Adding and removing logging whilst Gitea is running